Transfer Factors and the Immune Response in

 She had patches of skin that were sloughing and her extremities were swelling, including her face.
 All of these were

 signs that she was fighting something toxic.
-I started her on transfer factor for horse formula and ordered transfer factor
+I started her on transfer factors for horse formula and ordered transfer factors

 for animals in stress.
 After four days of being on that she started eating aggressively, jigged to the pasture, and her eyes